 - J. Brazas, S. Emery, Free quasitopoloigcal groups.
 Topology Appl.
 326 (2023) 108416 arXiv

 - J. Brazas, P. Gillespie, Fundamental groups of James reduced products.
-Topology Appl 317 (2022) 108193. arXiv
+Topology Appl.
+317 (2022) 108193. arXiv

 - J. Brazas, P. Gillespie, Infinitary commutativity and abelianization in fundamental groups.
-Journal of the Australian Math.
+J. Australian Math.
 Soc.
 112 (2022), no. 3, 289-311.

 - J. Brazas, Transfinite product reduction in fundamental groupoids.
 European J. Math 7 (2021), no. 1, 28-47. arXiv

 - J. Brazas, P. Gillespie, Topological monoids are transfinitely pi_1-commutative.
-Topology Proceedings 57 (2021) 1-14.
+Topology Proc.
+57 (2021) 1-14.

 - J. Brazas, H. Fischer, On the failure of the first Cech homotopy group to register geometrically relevant fundamental group elements.
 Bulletin of the London Math.
 Soc.
 52 (2020), no. 6, 1072-1092. arXiv

 - J. Brazas, The infinitary n-cube shuffle.
 Topology Appl.
-287 (2020) 107446. arXiv
+287 (2020) 107446. arXiv Open Access

 - J. Brazas, Scattered products in fundamental groupoids.
 Proc.
 Amer.
 Math.
 Soc.
 148 (2020), no 6, 2655-2670. arXiv

 - J. Brazas, H. Fischer, Test map characterizations of local properties of fundamental groups.
-Journal of Topology and Analysis.
+J. Topol.
+Anal.
 12 (2020) 37-85. arXiv

 - T. Banakh, J. Brazas, Realizing spaces as path component spaces, Fundamenta Mathematicae 248 (2020) 79-89. arXiv